josiah-mbao/cloud-tutorials/src/content/docs/foundations/02-cloud-overview.md

 description: A practical look at Cloud Computing fundamentals, deployment models, and service types (IaaS, PaaS, SaaS), leveraging my experience as an Azure AZ-900 holder.
 ---

-# 2. Cloud Computing Overview: From Zero to Scalable Infrastructure

-If DevOps is the culture, then **Cloud Computing** is the stadium where the game is played.
-It's the essential foundation for nearly every modern tech solution, from simple web apps to complex MLOps systems like **Ona Vision**.

 I can attest that you don't need a huge budget or a sprawling data center to start building big—you just need a solid understanding of the cloud.
 (Fun fact: I was able to pass the **Microsoft Azure Fundamentals (AZ-900)** certification last year just by diving into the Microsoft Learn resources!
 It proves that with focus, you can master these concepts.)